 3.3 The Code and the Review Procedures are accepted voluntarily and by agreement by participants, and bind them to the terms thereof.

 3.4 The representatives who are signatories to this agreement furthermore guarantee their authority to bind their respective practices, partners, associates, professional assistants, shareholders or directors and the related entities, to the terms of this agreement.
+PART A

 CODE OF CONDUCT